The successful German car industry has made three big mistakes in the last ten years: Diesel, electric and China.

 And suddenly these tools are scalable and applicable to the transformation of the automotive industry.

-Please tell that to the top managers.
+Please tell the top managers.

 The HR department can provide support.
 But mindset change is a management task and cannot be delegated.